eccegordo/ember-ist-model-builder/README.md

     // Using hasOne helps determine how to use this property
     // for display and saving.
     address: {hasOne: "address"},

+    // can turn visibility off if the value is null or empty string.
+    allergies: {hideIfBlank: true}

   },// end attributes